 And it’s not characters that look like me.

-If there’s a super diverse show with lots of well-written characters of color and white female characters of color, fandom will always focus on the white male characters in the show.
+If there’s a super diverse show with lots of well-written characters of color and white female characters, fandom will always focus on the white male characters in the show.

 The Black Panther fandom didn’t actually zero in on ships focusing on the Black characters – outside of the cousins Erik “Killmonger” Stevens/T’challa.
 In fact, the fandom focused on the white men in the film to the point of zeroing in on Bucky and Steve because they just had to finish that thread from Captain America: Civil War.